sontx/config4net/README.md

 }
 ```

-> - [Showable attribute](https://github.com/sontx/config4net/blob/master/Config4Net.UI/ShowableAttribute.cs):  Annotates a property is a showable component that will be visible in the UI.
+> [Showable attribute](https://github.com/sontx/config4net/blob/master/Config4Net.UI/ShowableAttribute.cs):  Annotates a property is a visible component that will be shown in the UI.
+A property without Showable attribute will be invisible in the UI.

 ### Load config
-Load configuration from file if it already exists or creates new one.
+Loads configuration from file if it already exists or creates new one.
 ```cs
 var person = Config.Default.Get<Person>();
 ```